S0KPiseth/Pdf-reader-writer/README.md

 ```bash
 python Pdf reader and writer.py
 ```
-Or run UI.py file directly from your IDE
+Or run Pdf reader and writer.py file directly from your IDE